 3. Reconsider your rates.

-Sometimes it’s necessary to adjust what you’re charging customers for the use of your equipment.
+Adjusting what you’re charging customers for using your equipment is sometimes necessary.
 If utilization is low, the natural inclination might be to lower your rates to attract more business.
 It’s the law of supply and demand.

 But guard against making a knee-jerk decision when it comes to rates.
-Once they go down, it’s difficult to bring them back up.
-Carefully consider what you’ll need to make up in volume to reach your desired profit margin with a lower rate.
+Once they go down, it’s challenging to bring them back up.
+Carefully consider what you’ll need to make up in volume to reach your desired profit margin at a lower rate.

 4. Take good care.

-It’s certainly no secret equipment that’s stuck in the shop can’t be out earning you money.
-Do what you can to avoid downtime by purchasing reliable products from suppliers you trust and who have a reputation for responsive customer service and fast turnaround for parts.
+There’s no secret equipment stuck in the shop that can’t be out earning you money.
+Do what you can to avoid downtime by purchasing reliable products from suppliers you trust with a reputation for responsive customer service and fast turnaround for parts.

-What’s more, regular inspections result in earlier detection of problems, often preventing the catastrophic failures that can lead to costly downtime.
+Moreover, regular inspections result in earlier detection of problems, often preventing catastrophic failures that can lead to costly downtime.

 5. Keep it up to date.